kevin143carr/tarpon-installer/README.md

 # THIS ENDS THE .INI SECTION.

 # SPECIAL ACTION COMMANDS  AKA TARPL (Tarpon Language)
 ## YESNO - YESNO allows you to popup a question to a user given them a choice of Yes or No.
+SYNTAX:  YESNO::string to display::action to take\\
 If Yes then the action after the '::' token will be taken.\
 \
 **Example:**